autopkg/homebysix-recipes/VersionSplitter/README.md

 # VersionSplitter

+This processor splits version numbers, and can also find and replace within `version`.

-This processor splits version numbers.
-This is especially useful if the version contains two parts (e.g. version and build) but you only need/want one of them.
+Splitting the version is especially useful if the version contains two parts (e.g. version and build) but you only need/want one of them.

 ## Example 1